Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2026]

 So if a custody mediator asks you to discuss issues, always present them in a manner that helps achieve the end goal: Your children’s best interests.
 Consider the best manner to discuss important issues that impact your children positively without pushing your spouse out of the conversation.

 While custody mediation demands you to be reasonable and treat mediation like business negotiation.
-Therefore, don’t retaliate the insulting demands with insulting arguments and response
+Therefore, don’t retaliate with insulting demands with insulting arguments and responses.

-Dishonest behaviors, lying, disputed facts, and accusation in custody mediation is a breach of ethical behaviors and would make the settlement less favorable for both spouses,thus, impacting the child’s best interests.
+Dishonest behaviors —lying, disputed facts, and accusation — in custody mediation is a breach of ethical behaviors and makes settlement less favorable for both spouses.

 Also, the attorneys involved in mediation also need to de-emphasize accusations in mediation, this way mild exaggeration and fraud would be discouraged because presenting the unprovable things and lying leads to bad reputation and loss of trust, increasing the difficulty of reaching long-lasting agreements.

-Starting custody mediation with flexible thinking can prevent generalization and exacerbation of conflicts.
-“All or nothing” thinking is about between extremes and does not promote compromise and cooperation, lying between the two extremes.
+Starting custody mediation with flexible thinking can prevent generalization and exacerbation of conflicts because “all or nothing” thinking does not promote compromise and cooperation.

 Absolute language by one spouse can divert the attention of the other spouse to finding exceptions, which could affect the child’s best interests.
-Thus, the parties that rely on absolute language to discuss matters lead to unproductive results and less favorable agreement.
+So never use absolute language and try finding common grounds.

 Winning a child custody mediation in California requires proper strategy and knowing how to present yourself when attending mediation.